Wildlife Enounters

 White-Faced Capuchin Monkey

-also known as Panamanian white-faced capuchins, are common in Costa Rica and can be found in various habitats like cloud forests, rainforests, and dry forests.
+Also known as Panamanian white-faced capuchins, these mischievous guys are common in Costa Rica and can be found in various habitats like cloud forests, rainforests, and dry forests.
 They are easily spotted in areas like Manuel Antonio National Park, Osa Peninsula, and Monteverde.
 These monkeys are known for their agility, intelligence, and curious behavior.

 Howler Monkey